javiercbgr/webserver/README.md

-# Web server with thread pooling
+# Web server with thread pooling and HTTP keep-alive
 A multi-threaded (e.g. file-based) web server with thread-pooling implemented in Java.
+Connections will be kept alive based on HTTP headers.

 Forked from warchildmd's thread pooling at GitHub: https://github.com/warchildmd/webserver <br/>